Thousands of Tests Each Year

 Chief Drinking Water Inspector Report

-To provide the residents of Ontario with confidence that their regulated drinking water systems are delivering safe, high quality tap water, the Ministry of the Environment releases annually the Chief Drinking Water Inspector's report.
+To provide the residents of Ontario with confidence that their regulated drinking water systems are delivering safe, high quality tap water, the Ministry of the Environment releases annually the Chief Drinking Water Inspector's Report.
 This report provides an overview of the state of Ontario's drinking water including quality tests, inspection and performance.
-The report details actions the Ministry has taken to protect drinking water between April 1, 2009 and March 31, 2010.
+The report details actions the Ministry has taken to protect drinking water between 2012-2013.

 Facts & Filters